Gene-Proximity Models For Genome-Wide Association Studies: Guidelines for Selecting Prior Parameters

 \item Iterate over each region and select a value of $\phi$ that best fits the magnitude of the genotype correlation between any given pair of SNPs as a function of the distance between them.
 We propose using the normal curve given in the definition of the gene weights to first fit the magnitudes, and then using the mean squared error between the magnitudes in the sample correlation matrix of a region and the magnitudes in the fitted correlation matrix as a metric to decide the optimal value of $\phi$.
 In particular, given two SNPs located at positions $s_i$ and $s_j$, we relate the magnitude of the correlation between SNPs $i$ and $j$ to the area

 where $\Phi$ is the standard normal cumulative function.

 Figure~\ref{fig:phi} shows an example of application to chromosome 1 based on data from the case study discussed in Section~\ref{sec:study}.
-We note that the mean squared error criterion places more importance on fitting relatively larger magnitudes close to the diagonal of the image matrix, and so there is not much of a penalty incurred by choosing a moderate value for $\phi$ that best fits the magnitudes of dense groups of correlated SNPs in close proximity. \end{enumerate}
+We note that the mean squared error criterion places more importance on fitting relatively larger magnitudes close to the diagonal of the image matrix, and so there is little harm in choosing a moderate value for $\phi$ that best fits the magnitudes of dense groups of correlated SNPs in close proximity. \end{enumerate}